Thanks For Helping Us Make A Better BMTD!

 Senate Bill 393 has 3 key provisions: allowing financial supporters who live in incorporated cities to serve on BMTD’s Board, allowing voters in cities to consider annexation into the District, and exempting state properties from district service charges.
 Currently, BMTD may not include incorporated cities into its boundaries, so 10 cities in Baker and Union Counties are blank spots in the middle of our map.
 As a result, financial supporters of BMTD who live within city limits are not permitted to serve on our board of Directors.
 Additionally, BMTD is currently required to physically inspect properties in these cities prior to sending a service charge letter, but we do not possess the resources to continuously search 10 cities to find new antennas.
 Following a survey of cities in Baker and Union Counties last year, BMTD sent over 320 service charge letters to the owners of properties where an antenna was discovered.
 SB 393 will solve the problem of preventing members in cities from serving on our board, and allow city voters to weigh in on limiting our administrative difficulties related to billing properties in their communities.
 We thank the cities of Elgin, Haines, Imbler, and North Powder for their support of SB 393 as introduced, along with Baker and Union Counties.
-SB 393 has been referred to the Senate Committee on Business & General Government.
+Additional thanks to Rep. Lynn Findley for carrying the bill on the floor of the House.
 For more information on bill progress, visit https://olis.leg.state.or.us/liz/2019R1/Measures/Overview/SB393#.